 “I’m sorry,” Richard frowned, “it sucks losing anyone, even someone you may not particularly like.”

 “We may have hated her guts and she may have very well deserved much of that hate but death?
 No, no one deserves that, especially the way she went.
 All I can remember is watching her try to breathe vacuum as she flailed about like a marionette whose strings were knotted up.
 I wouldn’t wish that kind of death on anyone.”
 She paused.
 “When they finally got her body into sickbay her eyes were frozen, literally frozen.
 Her skin was also blue in color from the lack of oxygen.
 I never saw someone exposed to hard vacuum until then, it was horrifying.”

 “Yeah,” she frowned.
-“People often joke about spacing someone, let me tell you,” she shook her head and continued, “after seeing that happen in front of me, I’ll never joke about that kind of thing again.”
+“People often joke about spacing someone,” she shook her head, “but after I saw that happen right in front of me, I’ll never joke about that kind of thing again.”
 She then tried to put on a happier face and looked to Richard.
 “Anyways, to change the subject… Did you notice the captain?”
 Richard looked to her with a rather confused look on his face.
 “Her name is Smith.
 Any relation?”

 He shook his head.
 “Not that I know of.
 Smith is a common family name though.
 Why do you ask?”